This article contains affiliate links

 These battery powered gadgets can be very effective in seeing off a number of garden pests including squirrels.
 Typically these are attached to a water hose and have a motion activated censor.

 When a squirrel comes by it will automatically swivel in its direction spraying a fast jet of water.
 This will scare away squirrels however only within the devices range of fire.
 Squirrels can still utilise high up travel routes such as trees or the top of fences.
+I have linked to the popular Orbit Yard enforcer on Amazon here.

 Encourage natural predation